MKhalil01/pokemondapp/README.md

 #### Deployment Script
 The `script/PokemonTrading.s.sol` handles contract deployment and initialization:
 - Deploys MockVRFCoordinator, PokemonNFT, and PokemonTrading contracts
-- Sets up the NFT metadata base URI for local development
+- Sets up the NFT metadata base URI

 #### Testing File
 The `test/PokemonTrading.t.sol` provides comprehensive coverage of core functionality and security measures.
 Further details can be found in the Security Considerations section below.

 ### Frontend Architecture

-The frontend application (`pokefrontend` directory) is built using Next.js and integrates with the Ethereum blockchain through Web3 libraries.
+The frontend application, located in the `pokefrontend` directory, is built using Next.js and integrates with the Ethereum blockchain through Web3 libraries.

 The architecture follows a component-based structure:

 #### Core Components
 - **Wallet Integration**: Ethereum wallet connection and transaction management